benmvp/slides/2019/reactathon/react-eco.md

 NOTES:
 - Here are some miscellaneous resources regarding all the tools we talked about
+- Guppy is a GUI for managing React app infra and running tasks
 - `@pika/web` boasts of being able to run NPM dependencies in the browser **without** bundler like Webpack

 =====